viruscamp/babel-plugin-transform-imports/README.md

 ### Use a transformation file

-In cases where the provided default string replacement transformation is not sufficient (for example, needing to execute a RegExp on the import name), you may instead provide a path to a .js file which exports a function to run instead.
+If you need more advanced transformation logic, you may provide a path to a .js file which exports a function to run instead.
 Keep in mind that the .js file will be `require`d relative from this plugin's path, likely located in `/node_modules/babel-plugin-transform-imports`.
 You may provide any filename, as long as it ends with `.js`.

 .babelrc: